-Purchase
+Purchase (

 In every town, there are markets and craftsmen.
 They offer a variety of goods that help Alchemists to improve their tower laboratories.
 On each town card, there is a tower extension marker, which can be bought with an action.
 The Alchemist needs the required element in his inventory to do this.
 He then hands it in with the purchase action and may place the tower extension marker directly in the corresponding space on his tower card.
 The effect of the tower extension takes place with the next player's turn.
 As soon as a extension marker has been purchased, a new one must be drawn face down and placed on the town card.
-Example: Sejlon researches a recipe for an equipment card in Rudus Fiaor
+Example: Sejlon buys a tower extension in Rudus Figor